hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Results:

-- Both smokers and nonsmokers were inaccurate at estimating the risk of smoking;
+- In Round 1, both smokers and nonsmokers were equaly inaccurate at estimating the health risk of smoking;
 - No significant improvement in estimate accuracy in the control group.
 - The decrease in estimate error in group 2 was significantly greater than both smoker and nonsmokers in the control group;
 - The decrease in estimate error in group 3 was significantly greater than group 2.
 Specifically, this decrease is ten times greater than both smoker and nonsmoker in the control group.